DRezeanu/retinanalysis/README.md

 ra.config.setup_gui()
 ```

-Note: The `query` dir is used by `datajoint_utils.plot_mosaics_for_all_datasets` and it's useful to have it set to the NAS analysis dir even when all other paths are SSD.
-This allows loading and plotting mosaics and cell typing from all the data on the NAS instead of just the data on your SSD's `analysis` dir.

 ## Docker Installation

 Retinanalysis uses a custom DataJoint MySQL database to store experiment metadata.
 DataJoint 2 requires MySQL 8.